mkachline/guarduino/README.md

 5. Configure which pins will be which devices.
 6. Install needed libraries
 7. Compile, upload image into your Arduino Mega.
 Boot.
-8. Watch for inbound mssages on your MQTT server.
+8. Watch for inbound messages on your MQTT server.